Emborg — Front-End to Borg Backup¶

 Use of Emborg does not preclude the use of Borg directly on the same repository.
-The philosophy of Emborg is to provide commands that you would use often and in an interactive manner with the expectation that you would use Borg directly for the remaining commands.
+The philosophy of Emborg is to provide commands that you would use often and in an interactive manner with the expectation that you would use Borg directly for more unusual or esoteric situations.

 An alternative to Emborg is borgmatic.
 It seems largely focused on the archive creation process and offers little for the other management tasks such as monitoring (due, list, manifest), restoration (mount), and maintenance (check, prune). borgmatic recently added support for the Borg extract command.

 Well, everyone needs to backup their files.
 So perhaps the questions should be: why not Duplicity?
 Duplicity has been the standard way to do backups on Unix systems for many years.

 Duplicity provides full and incremental backups.
 A full backup makes complete copies of each file.
 With an incremental backup, only the difference between the current and previous versions of the file are saved.
 Thus, to retrieve a file from the backup, Duplicity must first get the original version of the file, and then apply each change.
 That approach results in the following issues: